syc7446/Detectron2_ros/README.md

 ## Running

-1. First launch ROScore into a terminal.

-2. Next, open a new terminal and use the virtual environment created.
+1. Open a new terminal and use the virtual environment created.
 ```bash
 workon detectron2_ros
 ```
-3. Running the node
+2. Running the node
 ```bash
 roslaunch detectron2_ros detectron2_ros.launch
 ```